coder/docs/workspaces/devurls.md

 You can set the access level for each dev URL:

 - **Private** - Only the owner of the workspace can access the dev URL
 - **Organization** - Anyone in the same Coder organization as the workspace can access the dev URL
 - **Authorized Users** - Anyone logged in to your Coder instance can access the dev URL
-- **Public** - Anyone outside the Coder deployment's network can access the dev URL (organization-defined firewall rules and VPNs can restrict access)
+- **Public** - Anyone outside the Coder deployment's network can access the dev URL (organization-defined firewall rules and VPNs can still restrict access)

-## Using Dev URLs
+## Using dev URLs

 To access and manage a dev URL, you can click:

 - The **Open in browser** icon to the left of the dev URL name to launch a new browser window
 - The **Copy URL** action to copy the dev URL for sharing
 - The **Edit URL** action to edit the dev URL
 - The **Delete URL** action to delete the dev URL